alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 Download a full list of [restricted goods, services and technologies](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=OJ%3AJOL_2014_229_R_0001)

-Use the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a trade control licence.

 ##Apply for an export licence

-You have a licence if you or your company is involved in:
+You must have a trade control licence if you or your company is involved in:

 - trafficking
 - technical assistance
 - brokering services
 - financing and financial assistance

+Use the [SPIRE system](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for a trade control licence.

 Trafficking and brokering can include anything that helps to transfer items from one country to another.
 For example: